Sustainability-related disclosures

 • Contribution to SDGs: Companies’ products or services contribute at a substantial and concrete level to the achievement of at least one SDG, as defined at the target level of the SDGs.
 Products or services with a significant negative impact on any of the SDGs, or that cause significant harm to any environmental or socially sustainable investment objective, are excluded.

 • SDG-based net positive impact: Companies’ products or services have a net positive impact mapped to SDGs based on data modeled by the Upright Project.
+The Upright project quantifies the net impact of products and services, considering their upstream and downstream value chains.

 • Sustainability risks: Companies do not cause significant sustainability risks and Principal Adverse Impacts benchmarked against industry peers.
 In any event, if significant harm is uncovered in the assessment of the Principal Adverse Impacts indicators of a company, the company is excluded from investment.